AlessandroMari/butterfly-nitrogen-indicator/README.md

 #### Additional notes:
 - The old version of the project, which used the the principal components from Essens et al. (2017) is also left commented in the script.
 The new components provide a much neater separation of butterfly traits and therefore have a more significant effect as predictors of the GAM model.
 - Example data or documents is not available in the "Data" and "Documents" folder for privacy reasons.
 Therefore, codes are not reproducible by a github user that accesses this project.
-However, if data is needed, you can send an email to "ale_seas@libero.it" and I can deliver the request to the owner of the data.
+However, if data is needed, send an email to "ale_seas@libero.it" and a request to the owner of the data can be delivered.

 #### Citations
 - Essens, T., Langevelde, F., Vos, R., Swaay, C., & Wallisdevries, M. (2017).
 Ecological determinants of butterfly vulnerability across the European continent.
 Journal of Insect